ansible/ansible-lint/README.md

   * `matchblock` that takes the details about the file and a block.
   It returns `None` or `False` if the line doesn't match the test and `True` or a custom message.
+  * `matchtask` operates on a single task or handler.
+Such a task get standardized to always contain a `module` key and `module_arguments` key.
+Other common task modifiers such as `when`, `with_items` etc. are also available as keys if present in the task.

 An example rule using `match` is: